Sanglorian/orcus/Orcus Player Options - current.md

 By virtue of your ancestry, your character can speak, read, and write certain languages.

 ## Dwarf
-As a dwarf, you have keen senses, deep intuition, and remarkable resilience.

 Dwarves mature at the same rate as humans, but they're considered young until they reach the age of 50.
 On average, they live about 350 years.

-Most dwarves believe firmly in the benefits of a well-ordered society.
-They tend to have a strong sense of fair play and a belief that everyone deserves to share in the benefits of a just order.

 Dwarves stand between 4 and 5 feet tall and average about 150 pounds.

 ### Dwarf Traits

 Your dwarf character has an assortment of inborn abilities, part and parcel of dwarven nature.

-***Ability Score Increases:***
+***Ability Score Increases:*** Pick two of:

 * +2 Constitution
+* +2 Strength
-* +2 Strength OR Wisdom
+* +2 Wisdom

 ***Size:*** Your size is Medium.